 An extreme fear of hypodermic needles or injections is trypanophobia.
 And many people hesitate to get surgery because they fear needles.
 For a hair transplant to be pain-free, the surgeon administers local anaesthesia in both the donor and recipient areas.
 To avoid needle-related pain, discomfort, and anxiety, you can receive a needle-free injection of local anaesthesia.

-Needle-Free Injection Overview
+Overview Of Needle-Free Injection

 The spray velocity is usually more than 100ms-1, and the delivery takes about a second.
 The penetration depth of the hypodermic needle is more in contrast to the needle-free jet injections.
 Patients feel more pain when the former stimulates pain receptors in the skin.

 A needle-free injection system makes the skin of the donor and recipient areas numb.
 However, since the drug does not penetrate the deeper layers of the skin, its effects aren’t long-lasting.
 As a result, you will start feeling pain during the surgery.
-For this reason, the surgeon uses hypodermic needles in conjunction with needle-free local anaesthesia.
+For this reason, the surgeon uses hypodermic needles with needle-free local anaesthesia.

-Who Can Have Needle-Free Injections & Why
+Who Can Have A Needle-Free Anaesthesia & Why?

 People with trypanophobia can experience their fear in more extreme ways.
 This can include: